finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

 A path expression is used to return the value of an attribute inside a Rosetta object.
+Path expressions can be chained in order to refer to attributes located further down inside that Rosetta object.

 ### Syntax